 The real issue with test prep — in addition to the redundancy — is teaching to the assessment.
-It can be counterproductive, leaving students disenfranchised with science (or any other subject).
+It can be counterproductive, leaving students disenfranchised with science or math (or any other subject).
 That’s where play comes in.

 Building playful experiences around an assessment can produce the opposite effect.
 Anxiety melts away and the likelihood of success increases.

-Play in the form of science games (check out Legends of Learning’s test prep offering), class exercises, or competitive projects offers a means of engagement.
+Play in the form of science and math games (check out Legends of Learning’s test prep offering), class exercises, or competitive projects offers a means of engagement.
 It provides a chance for students to enjoy the content because they receive it in a more relatable context.

 The Importance of Play